-Everyone is unique – no two people are exactly the same.
-Although we may share common interests, morals, beliefs and skills as someone else there are still significant differences between us.
-These differences what make us who we are.
-This, in my opinion, is why the human race is so fascinating.
-We are such an exceptionally diverse group of creatures, yet we’re able to function as a united society.
-Even though differences can sometimes be the root of divisions, they are primarily beneficial to each one of us.
+No two people are the same.
+Although we share common interests, morals, beliefs, and skills, there will always be a difference or two.
+Differences what make us who we are.
+This is what makes the human race fascinating.
+We’re an exceptionally diverse group, yet we’re able to function as a society.
+Differences can sometimes be the root of division, but ultimately they benefit each of us.

-I have made it a priority of mine to appreciate all the characteristics that make me who I am.
-I’ve learned to love my strengths and my flaws because they continue to showcase the person I am and strive to be.
-Being completely accepting of who you are is challenging at times because of the strong desire to fit in and be loved by everyone around you.
-During high school I was a total “people pleaser” – I altered parts of myself to make other people happy.
+I appreciate the differences that make me who I am.
+I’ve learned to love my strengths and flaws.
+Accepting of who you are is challenging because of the desire to fit in and be loved by all.
+During high school I was a people pleaser; I altered myself to make others happy.
 When I got to college I realized how wrong that was.
-The right people will be completely accepting and open to all the parts of me – they would never ask or want me to change anything about myself.
+Bottom line: you shouldn’t have to change for the right people.

-Today I discovered that a friend of mine has been doing things and becoming someone she isn’t.
-It’s heartbreaking for me to watch because I know she’s only doing these things to fit in.
-She has always been labeled as the stereotypical “good girl” because that’s who she is – And I like that about her!
-Now I’m hearing stories from other people of things she’s getting involved in.
-These are things that in my wildest dreams I wouldn’t imagine her doing.
+Today I discovered my friend has been participating in things that undermine who she is.
+It’s heartbreaking to watch because I know she’s only doing these things to fit in.
+She’s always been labeled as a “good girl” because that’s who she is (and I like that about her).
+Now I’m hearing stories of things she’s getting involved in that I never dreamed she would.
+What is she doing?
 Who is she becoming?
-I want to say something to her.
-I want to tell her that she shouldn’t be changing herself in order to fit in with this crowd, but what right do I have to interject?
-No right.
-This is her life and if she wants to turn into someone else who’s hardly recognizable then I’m just going to have to let the chips fall as they may.
+I want to say something.
+I want to tell her she shouldn’t be changing in order to fit in with this crowd, but I’m not her mother.
+This is her life and if she wants to turn into someone who’s barely recognizable then I have to let her.